Essential Issues of the Chilean Legal System

 The judiciary constitutes an autonomous and independent branch of government not subject to any other.
 The principle of jurisdictional unity is the basis of the organization and operation of the tribunals.
 The exercise of jurisdictional power in any type of process passing judgments and having judgments executed belongs exclusively to the courts and tribunals as determined by the laws, according to the norms on the competence and procedure which they establish.

-At the top of the judiciary courts there is a Supreme Court, or “Corte Suprema”, with 21 judges who are appointed by the President of the Republic pending approval of the Senate, and who are selected from a list of five judges made by current member of Supreme Court.
+At the top of the judiciary courts, there is a Supreme Court, or “Corte Suprema,” with twenty-one judges who are appointed by the President of the Republic pending approval of the Senate and who are selected from a list of five judges made by a current member of Supreme Court.
 The Supreme Court has the administrative and regulatory control of all judges.

 5.1.
 Public Prosecutor